 Definition of cutting parameters

-Definition of
+Definition

-parameters
+cutting parameters

-Splines milling on shaft
+Spline milling on shaft

-- The material you are machining;
+- The material you're machining;

 - The machining operation: roughing or finishing;